basicallydan/danhough.com/_drafts/2015-11-27-streetscout-2.markdown

 In general I feel it's a nicer tool to use.
 There are also fewer custom theme bits, so it feels far more like an iOS app than before, and it'll hopefully age a little more gracefully this time (although, I'll hopefully keep it up to date a little more diligently too).

-If you don't have StreetScout installed, I urge you to [give it a look now on the App Store](http://streetscoutapp.com).
+If you don't have StreetScout installed, I urge you to [give it a look now on the App Store](https://itunes.apple.com/us/app/streetscout/id627693043?ls=1&mt=8).

 As always thanks for reading.
 Please lemme know if you have any feedback.

+{% include _figure.html src="/img/streetscout-2/streetscout-map.png" caption="Clean and shiny." %}

+### Next?

+Well, the StreetScout landing page needs updating, and the web app could do with a bit of modernisation - but it still works quite well.
+For now, I'm glad that at least this is done.